PluginMania/RenderOverrideForMaya/docs_reST/source/en/sec03_examplesOfUse/sample_Action.rst

 * This time, we will use the ``renderoverride_actions.py`` provided by the plugin

   * The Python files are installed in ``C:/ProgramData/Autodesk/ApplicationPlugins/RenderOverride/Contents/plug-ins/[OS-MAYA VERSION]/python/``.
-  * The ``PYTHONPATH`` is passed when RenderOverride is loaded, so you can use it right away!
+  * The ``PYTHONPATH`` is passed when RenderOverride is loaded, so you can use it right away.

     * (If you want to run your own Python code, it is recommended that you use ``PYTHONPATH`` or similar to pass it through.)

 3. Setting Text Attributes
 ==========================